CERTCC/Vultron/docs/process_models/rm/index.md

 to a discussion of the transitions between them.
 [Elsewhere](rm_interactions.md) , we provide a
 discussion of the Participant-specific semantics of the state transitions.
-We use DFA notation to describe our
+We use Deterministic Finite Automata (DFA) notation to describe our RM model (see inset).
-RM model.

 ### RM States